 Do It Online

-GP online services allow you to access a range of services via your computer, mobile or tablet.
-Once you have signed up, you will be able to:
+The NHS App and website allow you to access a range of services via your computer, mobile or tablet.
+Once you have signed up, you will be able to

 • renew or order repeat prescriptions online

-• view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results
+• view your health record, including your medication, allergies, vaccinations, previous illnesses, letters, consultation notes and test results.

 EMIS Patient Access